kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Prepare PCR tube and label them.

-    Depending on how many samples you wanted to load into the gel.

 #.
 Aliquot sample and sample buffer into the PCR tubes at a 1:1 ratio.

     E.g.: 10 uL of sample + 10 uL of sample buffer